Nubiru/bhaskara/code-standard.md

 ## Purpose
 I am the software engineer of this system and it is my sole responsibility that it works fully as stated by the Model Spec file.

-When I edit a file in this codebase I leave the real time date in which the file was edited (today is the 11th day of August, 2025).
+When I edit a file in this codebase I leave the real time date in which the file was edited (today is the 21th day of August, 2025).

-**Purpose:** My personal reference for writing high-quality, high-performance code
-**Audience:** Me - the lead software engineer
-**Usage:** Review before every coding session and during code reviews
+**Purpose:** My personal reference for writing high-quality,high-performance code **Audience:** Me - the lead software engineer **Usage:** Review before every coding session and during code reviews **Version:** 1.0.0
-**Version:** 1.0.0
-**Last Updated:** 2025-08-11
+**Last Updated:** 2025-08-21
 **Level:** Expert/Production-Ready

 ---